Guava Juice: Career

 Fabito created his channel in 2006, when he was in high school, and originally uploaded skits with his friends.

 Fabito was formerly part of another channel, the duo Wassabi Productions, as Roi Wassabi, with Alex Wassabi.
 He began uploading on Guava Juice more frequently after leaving the channel in 2016.

 In 2018, Fabito appeared in the third season of the reality television web series Escape the Night.
 He also started a toy brand, Guava Toys, in that same year; products sold by the brand include DIY slime kits, bath bombs, and pancake art creators.
 Fabito also released a mobile game, Tub Tapper, and a studio album, Stay Juicy.

 In 2022, Fabito starred in the animated comedy children's series The Guava Juice Show produced by Mainframe Studios, with additional voice acting by Bethany Brown and Adrian Petriw.
 He also released a line of non-fungible tokens.
 Fabito signed to FilmRise's Creator Partner Program in 2024.

+Personal life

+Fabito married Monette Solomon in 2023 and the couple announced their first child, a girl, in 2026.